openaps/docs/docs/docs/walkthrough/phase-4/ifttt-iphone.md

 * duration: you can make them as long or as short as you want - enter what you want
 * secret: your hashed API secret key

+* Click the "Create Action" button on the bottom of the screen when you finish.
+You can repeat the process above to create new applets for as many IFTTT actions as you'd like to create.

 ## Test your Maker request by going here:

 * [https://ifttt.com/maker](https://ifttt.com/maker)